-Zayd has a varied, cross fitness approach to his marathon training.
-His weekly activity incorporates swimming, running, cycling, spin classes and football.
+Zayd has a varied, cross-fitness approach to his marathon training.
+His weekly activity incorporates swimming, running, cycling, spin classes, and football.
 He’s running a couple of times a week now and has got up to 12 miles for his long runs.

 He is one of our virtual runners and is considering a route along the Fylde Coast for his marathon run on 3rd October.

 It’s flat along the coast.
-I’m getting all the gruelling training out of the way now and hope to have a more relaxed, flat run for the marathon itself.
+I’m getting all the grueling training out of the way now and hope to have a more relaxed, flat run for the marathon itself.
 I don’t have a specific time in mind to complete the 26mile marathon – completion is my goal.
 I think it will take me between 5-6 hours.